 - or weird franken-ingredients that I don’t really want to feed my family

 My first cracker recipe was a huge hit, Gluten Free Dairy Free Cheese Crackers.
-We still make those….but I don’t really want to spend the money on all the Daiya cheese all the time.
+We still make those….but I don’t really want to spend the money on all vegan cheese all the time.
 It is an every once in awhile recipe now for us.

-But this recipe uses very few ingredients and the crackers are super crisp and sturdy like a ‘Wheat Thin!’
+This gluten free cracker recipe uses very few ingredients and the crackers are super crisp and sturdy like a traditional ‘Wheat Thin!’
 Perfect for dipping!
+My kids love the vegan nacho cheese sauce I make, and I love to use my artichoke tapenade!

 And my kids will eat the entire batch in one sitting if I let them, little stinkers.